Bahadur Shah of Gujarat: Reign

-Bahádur Sháh visited Cambay, and found that Malik Is-hák (the governor of Sorath and son of Malik Ayyaz), had, in the interests of the Portuguese, attempted to seize Diu but had been repulsed by the Gujarát admiral Mahmúd Áka.
-The Sultán entrusted Diu to Kiwám-ul-Mulk and Junágaḍh to Mujáhid Khán Bhíkan and returned to Áhmedábád.
-In 1527 he enforced tribute from Ídar and the neighbouring country.
-During one of his numerous expeditions he went to hunt in Nándod and received the homage of the Rája.
+Bahadur Shah visited Cambay, and found that Malik Is-hak (the governor of Sorath and son of Malik Ayyaz), had, in the interests of the Portuguese, attempted to seize Diu but had been repulsed by the Gujarat admiral Mahmúd aka.
+The Sultan entrusted Diu to Kiwam-ul-Mulk and Junagaḍh to Mujahid Khan Bhikan and returned to ahmedabad.
+In 1527 he enforced tribute from idar and the neighbouring country.
+During one of his numerous expeditions, he went to hunt in Nandod and received the homage of the Raja.

+Deccan campaign

-As the Portuguese were endeavouring to establish themselves on the coast of Sorath, and, if possible, to obtain Diu, the king was constantly at Cambay (now Khambhat), Diu and Ghogha to frustrate their attempts, and he now directed the construction of the fortress of Bharuch.
-At this time Muhammad Khán, ruler of Asír and Burhánpur (both of Khandesh), requested Bahádur's aid on behalf of Imád-ul-Mulk, ruler of Berar.
-Bahádur Sháh started at once and at Nandurbár was joined by Muhammad Khán Asíri, and thence proceeded to Burhánpur, where he was met by Imád Sháh from Gávalgad.
-After certain successes he made peace between Burhan Nizam Shah I and Imád Sháh Gávali, and returned to Gujarát.
+As the Portuguese were endeavouring to establish themselves on the coast of Sorath, and, if possible, to obtain Diu, the king was constantly at Khambhat, Diu and Ghogha to frustrate their attempts, and he now directed the construction of the fortress of Bharuch.
+At this time Bahadur's nephew Muhammad Khan, ruler of Asir and Burhanpur (both of Khandesh), requested Bahadur's aid on behalf of Imad-ul-Mulk, ruler of Berar.
+Bahadur Shah started at once and at Nandurbar was joined by Muhammad Khan Asiri, and thence proceeded to Burhanpur, where he was met by Imad Shah from Gawilghur.
+After certain successes he made peace between Burhan Nizam Shah I and Imad Shah, and returned to Gujarat.

-Jám Fírúz the ruler of Thatta in Sindh now sought refuge with Bahádur Sháh from the oppression either of the Ghoris or of the Mughals and was hospitably received.
-In 1528 Bahádur made an expedition into the Deccan which ended in a battle at Daulatabad.
+Jam Firuz II of Sindh now sought refuge with Bahadur Shah from the oppression either of the Ghoris or of the Mongol Arghuns and was hospitably received.
+In 1528 Bahadur made an expedition into the Deccan which ended in a battle at Daulatabad.
 Later he was forced to retire because of the stiff resistance put up by the Ahmadnagar army.
-Next year (1529) at the request of Jaâfar or Khizr Khán, son of Imád Sháh Gávali, who was sent to Gujarát to solicit Bahádur's help, he again marched for the Deccan.
-As he passed through Muler Biharji the Rája of Báglán gave him his daughter in marriage and in return received the title of Bahr Khán.
-From Báglán Bahr Khán was told off to ravage Chaul which by this time had fallen into the hands of the Portuguese.
-Bahádur himself advanced to Ahmednagar, took the fort and destroyed many of the buildings.
+Next year in 1529 at the request of Jafar, son of Aladdin Imad Shah, who was sent to Gujarat to solicit Bahadur's help, he again marched for the Deccan.
+As he passed through Muler Biharji the Raja of Baglan gave him his sister in marriage and in return received the title of Bahar Khan.
+On Bahadur's request, another sister of Baharji was married to Bahadur's nephew Muhammad Shah of Khandesh.
+From Baglan Bahr Khan was told off to ravage Chaul which by this time had fallen into the hands of the Portuguese.
+Bahadur himself advanced to Ahmednagar, took the fort and destroyed many of the buildings.
 Purandhar also was sacked of its stores of gold.
-From Ahmednagar, Bahádur Sháh passed to Burhánpur, and there his general Kaisar Khán gained a victory over the united forces of Nizám Sháh, Malik Beríd, and Ain-ul-Mulk.
+From Ahmednagar, Bahadur Shah passed to Burhanpur, and there his general Kaisar Khan gained a victory over the united forces of Burhan Nizam Shah, Malik Barid, and Ain-ul-Mulk.
 Finally, both the rulers of the Ahmadnagar and Berar were forced to sign a humiliating treaty.
-Bahádur returned to Gujarát and for some time refrained from interfering in the affairs of the Deccan.
+Bahadur returned to Gujarat and for some time refrained from interfering in the affairs of the Deccan.